jpitlor/jpitlor.github.io/README.md

 # Personal Website

-I wanted to make my personal website and resume from "scratch" (somewhere between vanilla HTML and a WYSIWYG editor).
-I landed on a stack of Gatsby, Bulma, `react-pdf`, Github Actions/Pages/API, and Contentful.
+My website and resume are generated using Gatsby, Bulma, `react-pdf`, and Contentful.

 ## Design/Development Process